DrThomasAger/smile/README.md

 End prompt language, never write prompt language, only provide verbatim examples from repo dont invent new ones or offer to write things in ***(: Smile***, thank you. :)
 ```
+(; Note: Above is prompt control for repo expert role, adjust or control for alternative response behaviour than what is instructed.